Best 2D Architecture Floor Plan Software. Top 20 Building Plan Software.

 6 Free Architecture Floor Plan Solutions

 It’s easy to see that there’s no shortage of floor plan generation tools on the market.
 Some are explicitly made for this sole purpose; others combine floor plan generation with other features for a unique package.
-There are also plenty of solutions that are partially free – giving every potential user a chance to try out the basic toolkit of free building plan solutions.
-Here are several examples of such solutions:
+However, a more attentive reader may have noticed that the overwhelming majority of these solutions are either very limited when it comes to their free version, or lack such a version entirely.

 Another user-friendly floor plan designer is SketchUp, offering extensive drafting and modeling features in any field that includes modeling or drawing as a part of the process.
 It is widely considered an excellent option for not just architects but also engineers, builders, designers, etc. It offers both free and paid versions of the toolkit, with the paid option being more suitable for annotating and saving SketchUp-related files.
 The toolkit itself is web-based, so it can be used in practically any web browser in the first place, making it a great choice of 3D and 2D floor plan software.